Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Stand on the historic Prime Meridian Line and put one foot towards the east of the line and the other towards the left.
 You are standing on both the eastern and the western hemispheres of the world at the same time!
 Standing on the Prime Meridian at the Royal Observatory Greenwich is included with your entry tickets.

-If you look up while walking towards the Royal Observatory, you will see a distinctive onion-shaped dome.
-This dome is the roof of the Great Equatorial Telescope.
-Installed in 1893, the telescope was built by the Grubb Telescope Company in Dublin.
-The Great Equatorial Telescope is one of the largest refracting telescopes in the world and was originally designed to be used for astrophotography.
+Look up while walking towards the Royal Observatory, and you will see a distinctive onion-shaped dome—the roof of the Great Equatorial Telescope.
+Installed in 1893, it was built by the Grubb Telescope Company in Dublin.
+It is one of the largest refracting telescopes, originally designed for astrophotography.

 The Shepherd Gate Clock was the first clock to display the Greenwich Mean Time to the public.
-Installed at the gates of the Royal Observatory, the Shepherd Gate Clock displays twenty-four hours on its face, instead of the usual twelve hours.
+Installed at the gates of the Royal Observatory, the clock displays twenty-four hours on its face, instead of the usual twelve hours.
 This means that when it is noon, the hands of the clock will be pointing straight down instead of straight up.

 Designed by Sir Christopher Wren, the Octagon Room is the oldest part of the Royal Observatory Greenwich.
-The high ceilings and high windows of the Octagon Room were designed to provide astronomers with an uninterrupted view of the night sky.
-The high ceiling of the room also allowed astronomers to install some of the most advanced clocks of the age inside the room.
+The high ceilings and windows were designed to provide astronomers with uninterrupted views of the night sky.
+The high ceiling allowed astronomers to install some of the most advanced clocks inside the room.

-Designed by John Harrison, the Harrison Clocks are a beautiful amalgamation of innovative technology and stunning craftsmanship.
-Used mainly as a marine timekeeper, Harrison designed the H1, H2, H3, and H4 clocks.
-The Harrison Clocks were the first clocks that allowed ships to determine their longitude at sea.
+Designed by John Harrison, the Harrison Clocks—H1, H2, H3, and H4 clocks—are used mainly as a marine timekeeper.
+These clocks were the first ones that allowed ships to determine their longitude at sea.
 All four clocks, especially H1, are considered to be one of the greatest milestones in the history of clock-making.

 Located in its original mounting in the Transit Circle Room at the Royal Observatory Greenwich, the Airy Transit Circle Telescope was designed by English mathematician and astronomer George Biddell Airy.
 It was this telescope that helped astronomers determine the location of the Prime Meridian in the world.